Intermission (film)

 Intermission is a 2003 Irish black comedy crime film directed by John Crowley and written by Mark O'Rowe.
 The film, set in Dublin, Ireland, contains many interconnected storylines, and is shot in a documentary-like style, with some sections presented as excerpts from television programs that exist within the show (one of the storylines follows a television documentary director).

-It features several of Ireland's best-known actors, including Cillian Murphy, Colm Meaney and Colin Farrell, all of whom have featured in internationally successful films such as 28 Days Later (Murphy), The Commitments (Meaney) and Minority Report (Farrell).
-It also featured the Scottish actress Kelly Macdonald who had appeared in Trainspotting.
+It features several of Ireland's best-known actors, including Cillian Murphy, Colm Meaney and Colin Farrell, all of whom have featured in internationally successful films such as Oppenheimer (Murphy), The Commitments (Meaney) and Minority Report (Farrell).
+It also featured the Scottish actress Kelly Macdonald, who had appeared in Trainspotting.

 Plot

 The film opens with Lehiff (Colin Farrell) charming a cashier.
-After flirting with the girl, punches her in the face and steals from the till.
-It quickly moves to John (Cillian Murphy) and Deirdre (Kelly Macdonald), a recently-separated young couple.
+After flirting with the girl, he punches her in the face and steals from the till.
+It quickly moves to John (Cillian Murphy) and Deirdre (Kelly Macdonald), a recently separated young couple.
 The film will revolve around their extended friends.

 It is quickly revealed that Lehiff is a petty criminal and always involved in trouble.
 Lehiff's nemesis, Garda Detective Jerry Lynch (Colm Meaney), presents himself as a saviour whose main mission is to fight the "scumbags" on Dublin's streets.
 He enlists the help of Ben Campion (Tomás Ó Súilleabháin), an ambitious film-maker and the bane of his "go-softer" boss, who considers Lynch too nasty a subject to be shown on a mainstream "docusoap" series on Irish television.

 Next up is Mick (Brían F. O'Byrne), a Dublin bus driver.
 While on his route, Sally (Shirley Henderson) boards.
 Deeply insecure about her looks, she asks Mick about some hair on her lip, and he mocks her playfully.
 As the bus journey continues, Philip, a young boy, throws a rock at his bus, resulting in a bad crash, the aftermath of which Ben winds up shooting.
 Ben is told to focus his attention on Sally, Deirdre's sister, who helped the passengers after the crash.
-She grows bitter when Deirdre flaunts her new boyfriend, Sam (Michael McElhatton), a middle-aged bank manager who has left his wife of fourteen years, Noeleen, leaving her to question her own self-worth as a woman and wife.
+She grows bitter when Deirdre flaunts her new boyfriend, Sam (Michael McElhatton), a middle-aged bank manager who has left his wife of fourteen years, Noeleen (Deirdre O'Kane), leaving her to question her own self-worth as a woman and wife.

+John is utterly lost without Deirdre and is determined to win her back.
+His co-worker Oscar (David Wilmot) attempts to cheer him up by taking him to a singles bar.
+Most of the patrons are middle-aged or older, and Oscar goes home with Noeleen, whose friend had taken her to the singles bar to cheer her up; neither Oscar nor John knows she is John's ex-girlfriend's new boyfriend's wife.
+While Oscar continues dating Noeleen for a time, she scratches his back up during sex, and he breaks up with her after she slugs him in the head during sex.